Guidelines for how to get Forklift Certified in the USA

 The OSHA is part of the United State Department of Labor and its mission is to assure safe and healthful working conditions for working men and women by setting and enforcing standards and providing training, outreach, education and assistance.
 The eligibility of a forklift operator or a driver for other powered Industrial trucks such a heavy lifting vehicles and dumper trucks for that matter have to measure up to the rules that have been laid down by the OSHA.
 The OSHA doesn’t certify, accredit or approve trainers or training programs(classroom or online) with the exception of its 10- and 30-hour outreach programs.
 The OSHA is however in the business of compliance.

-Forklift operators wishing to learn how to get a Forklift certification will be glad to know that it doesn’t require long hours or as much expense to acquire the certification.
+3-wheel and 4-wheel front forklift operators wishing to learn how to get a Forklift certification will be glad to know that it doesn’t require long hours or as much expense to acquire the certification.

 Forklift operator job description